 In April 2008, the Company entered into a credit agreement providing for a senior secured \$30 million revolving credit facility ("Credit Agreement").
-In 2011, the Company signed an amendment to the Credit Agreement which extended the maturity period through to April 1, 2014.
-During the first quarter of 2014, the Company signed an amendment to the Credit Agreement which extended the maturity period to April 1, 2017.
+The Credit Agreement, as amended, matures on April 1, 2017.
 Interest on outstanding balances under the Credit Agreement will accrue at LIBOR plus an applicable margin rate, as determined under the agreement and has an unused commitment fee.
 The Credit Agreement contains certain customary representations and warranties, financial covenants, events of default and is secured by substantially all of the assets of the Company.
-During the three months ended March 31, 2013 and 2014, the Company had no borrowings under the Credit Agreement.
+During the three months ended March 31, 2014 and 2015, the Company had no borrowings under the Credit Agreement.